Pylons/pyramid/docs/narr/zca.rst

    :linenos:

-   from zope.component import getSiteManager from repoze.bfg.threadlocal import get_current_registry
+   from zope.component import getSiteManager from pyramid.threadlocal import get_current_registry
    getSiteManager.sethook(get_current_registry)

-This causes the ZCA global API to start using the :mod:`repoze.bfg` application registry in threads which are running a :mod:`repoze.bfg` request.
+This causes the ZCA global API to start using the :mod:`pyramid` application registry in threads which are running a :mod:`pyramid` request.

-Calling ``hook_zca`` is usually sufficient to "fix" the problem of being able to use the global ZCA API within a :mod:`repoze.bfg` application.
-However, it also means that a Zope application that is running in the same process may start using the :mod:`repoze.bfg` global registry instead of the Zope global registry, effectively inverting the original problem.
+Calling ``hook_zca`` is usually sufficient to "fix" the problem of being able to use the global ZCA API within a :mod:`pyramid` application.
+However, it also means that a Zope application that is running in the same process may start using the :mod:`pyramid` global registry instead of the Zope global registry, effectively inverting the original problem.
 In such a case, follow the steps in the next section, :ref:`using_the_zca_global_registry`.